-Winter: When winter conditions, including snow and ice, prevail or are forecast.
+'Winter conditions' can be defined as when winter conditions, including snow and ice, prevail or are forecast.
 This cannot be defined by a portion of the year, but appropriate weather conditions (e.g. cold air) should prevail.
 As a general principle the presence of snow patches does not in itself constitute winter conditions.